FutureSharks/preamp-passive/README.md

   * MCP23S17: Controlled via SPI.
 This is the R2R relayed attenuator and controls the volume.
   * MCP23S08: Controlled via SPI.
 For the input selector and mute.
-  * NeoPixel: Controlled via a single-wire control protocol.
+  * Adafruit NeoPixel: Controlled via a single-wire control protocol.
   * IR sensor: Standard 38Khz type.
   * Bourns EM14 Rotary Optical Encoder with switch